Rhizomatica/hermes-net/uuxcomp/README.md

 attachments, which includes media transcoding (scripts available in https://github.com/Rhizomatica/hermes-net/tree/main/system_scripts/compression ), and compression (gzip and lzma supported).
 The media codecs packages are available at: http://packages.hermes.radio/

+Currently are in use the H.266 (VVC) for image compression and LPCNET for audio compression.

 # Usage

 Postfix uucp configuration should be changed to use uuxcomp instead of uux, and rmail should be changed to crmail.
 Also, crmail must be put in the uucp configuration